grokkingrust/grokkingrust.github.com/_drafts/2020-11-20-functions-methods-and-macros.md

 "Let you namespace functionality that is particular to your struct without having an instance available"

-E.g. String::from
+E.g. String::from and String::new.

-N.b. "the :: syntax is used for both associated functions and namespaces created by modules"
+N.b. "the :: syntax is used for both associated functions and namespaces created by modules".
+They are also sometimes just referred to as "functions" (c.f. https://doc.rust-lang.org/book/ch08-02-strings.html#creating-a-new-string)

 # Macros ! (e.g. println!